-Figure 10A: Slowly advance the loop forward over the filter snare hook the: Under fluoroscopic guidance, ensure that the loop of the snare has properly engaged the filter snare hook that the filter snare hook, retrieval sheath and snare are aligned.
-Be careful to snare the top of the hook; no side.
+Figure 108: Showly advance the toop follward over the finite share hold.
+Figure 108: Reduce the loop diameter by advancing the snare catheter while simultaneously pulling the snare backwards until the loop engages the filter snare hook.
+Note: Under fluoroscopic guidance, ensure that the loop of the snare has properly engaged the filter snare hook and that the filter snare hook, retrieval sheath and snare are aligned.
+Be careful to snare the top of the hook; not the side.
 The marker tip of the snare catheter must be cephalad to the filter snare hook.

-Figure 10B: Reduce the loop diameter by advancing the snare catheter while simultaneously pulling the snare backwards until the loop engages the filter snare hook.

-Note: Always maintain tension on the snare to prevent disengagement of the snare loop from the filter snare
+Note: Always maintain tension on the snare to prevent disengagement of the snare loop from the filter snare hook.